Portugal resists US appeal to bar Huawei from 5G network

 “But we have tried for these past couple of years to make clear to our friends all around the world of the attendant risks,” Pompeo said.

 Santos Silva said bids from 5G operators will be assessed in the light of strict Portuguese and EU regulations.
+Market-leading wireless carrier Altice Portugal partnered last year with Huawei to develop 5G technology as it prepares to launch service in 2020.

 Other EU countries, such as Germany and the United Kingdom, have also resisted Washington’s entreaties to block Huawei, though they have yet to make a final decision.
 Hungary announced last month that Huawei will take part in the construction of its 5G wireless network.